immasei/food-tracker-go/README.md

 Combined, the structure gives you a clean split between navigation shells, feature modules, and the `service/util` layers, so future features can follow the same pattern—add a service first, wire it into a feature screen, and expose shared bits through components or contexts.

+`(recipe)/utils/gemini.tsx` combine user-generated content with pre-generated prompt specialized for recipe generation, and link it to Gemini api.

 Notes for future developers:

 1. Run the Expo app (`npx expo start`) to confirm the flows you extend still mount cleanly.